 Some of the key features are:

-- Analytics that track followers’ number, growth, engagement, etc.
+- Detailed analytics that tracks followers’ number, growth, engagement, etc.

-- Drive traffic and sales from Instagram with the link in bio feature
+- Drive traffic and sales from Instagram with the link in the bio feature.

 What are the Cons of Later?